jlorich/dot_configure/README.md

     > `TestClass.new.options`
     => #<DotConfigure::Options>

 Class/Module and instance level options are completely separate so each individual object can have it's own information.

+#####Options
+The options returned are an [OpenStruct](http://www.ruby-doc.org/stdlib-2.0/libdoc/ostruct/rdoc/OpenStruct.html) that has been extended in `dot_configure/options.rb` to allow for specific monkey-patching if desired.
+OpenStructs allow for hash, string and dot access to any values.

+    > `TestClass.options.dot_configure_rules`
+    => true

+    > `TestClass.options[:dot_configure_rules]`
+    => true

+    > `TestClass.options['dot_configure_rules']`
+    => true

+#####Locking
+When calling `configure` can also pass in `lock: true` to prevent further write access to the options.
+Once configured with the lock setting, any subsequent attempts to call .configure will fail.
+Also, calls to .options will return a cloned options hash so modifications will not be saved.

+To call a locking configure method simply set the keyword argument:

+    TestClass.configure(lock: true) do |config|
+      config.dot_configure_rules = true
+    end

 ## Contributing